findmypast/testing-react-workshop/enzyme-examples.md

 **Full: `mount(<component />)`**

-Full dom rendering when interacting with DOM APIs or components that use lifecycle methods. (**Needs** jsdom or browser envrionment)
+Full DOM rendering when interacting with DOM APIs or components that use lifecycle methods. (**Needs** jsdom or browser envrionment)

 **Static: `render(<component />)`**